NonceGeek/AI-Dim-Sum-Lab-Homepage/README.md

 ## License

-This project is not licensed under an open-source license and is the intellectual property of Desci Cyou Labs Inc. The source is available only as an educational resource and to accept fixes for minor mistakes.
+This project is not licensed under an open-source license and is the intellectual property of Ai Dim Sum Labs Inc. The source is available only as an educational resource and to accept fixes for minor mistakes.